elastio/bon/README.md

 Any syntax for functions is supported including `async`, fallible, generic functions, `impl Trait`, etc.

-Many things are customizable with additional attributes described in the [API reference](https://bon-rs.com/reference/builder), but let's see what else `bon` has to offer.
+Many things are customizable with additional attributes described in the [API reference](https://bon-rs.com/reference/builder), but let's see what else `bon` offers.

 ## Struct Builder